• Skip to primary navigation

 Reply

-9. Stan Kundra says
+Stan Kundra

 I'm confused about the comment from g.
 Jenkins: "Pour wine in a bowl and place in refrigerator until cool” I can't find this in the directions?
 The instruction seem to say the ribs are placed in the vacuum bag dry.
 I only see the wine reduction used in the finishing steps.
 What am I missing?